 Registration Opens for Singapore International Energy Week 2021

 SINGAPORE, July 13, 2021 /PRNewswire/ -- Registration for the Singapore International Energy Week (SIEW) 25 – 29 October 2021 is now open.
 Organised by the Energy Market Authority (EMA), SIEW is Asia's leading platform for the discussion of energy issues that impact the region and beyond.
-This year's theme of "Advancing the Energy Transition" highlights the growing momentum for a more sustainable energy future and green growth.
 SIEW 2021 will run in a hybrid format at the Marina Bay Sands Expo and Convention Centre with both onsite participants in Singapore and live streaming for online participants from around the world.

 - Francesco La Camera, Director General, International Renewable Energy Agency